kitevnn/dotfiles/README.md

 Why do I need it?

-> Well, This is to solve the problem that a part of the font called Glyphs is displayed incorrectly on some end applications.
+> Well, This is to solve the problem that a part of the font called `Glyphs` is displayed incorrectly on some terminal application.

-What shoud I do?
+What should I do?

 - Download [this nerdfont patcher font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/SourceCodePro) provided by [the nerdfont authors](https://github.com/ryanoasis).